Easy-to-use potentiostat without the high price

 Using separate electrodes for the counter and reference electrodes, unlike in a two electrode system, allows you to control the potential between the working and reference probes while measuring the current between the working and counter probes.
 This makes electrochemical methods like cyclic voltammetry possible.

-In cyclic voltammetry, linearly ramping potential is applied between the working and reference electrodes.
+In cyclic voltammetry, a linearly ramping potential is applied between the working and reference electrodes.
 This potential is cycled such that the ramp is applied in one direction, then in reverse, forming a triangular wave.
 Whilst this is occurring, the electrical current is measured between the working and counter electrodes.

 How to Perform Cyclic Voltammetry with the Ossila Potentiostat